Oregon Court Records

 What are Oregon Juvenile Court Records?

 Oregon juvenile records are legal documents that provide details of court activities involving persons under 18.
-These records are kept in the Juvenile Justice Information System (JJIS) and managed by the Oregon Youth Authority.
-All matters concerning Juvenile custody are carefully separated from adult data.
+Such records are generally maintained by the Juvenile Justice Information System (JJIS) and managed by the Oregon Youth Authority.
+Matters concerning Juvenile custody are carefully separated from adult data.
 The juvenile court has jurisdiction over delinquency and dependency cases.
 That said, according to Or.
 Rev. Stat. § 419C.400, an adjudication about a case from the juvenile court, is not deemed a criminal conviction.

-What Information is Contained in a Oregon Juvenile Record?
+What Information is Contained in an Oregon Juvenile Record?

 Oregon juvenile court records are not open to the general public unless the court declares the disclosure of the files.
-Information that can in an Oregon Juvenile record includes:
+Information that may be found in an Oregon Juvenile record includes:

 - Affidavits